Edmund Rice (politician): Political career

-The following year, he became president of the Minnesota & Pacific Railroad Co., a job he held until 1863, when he became president of the St. Paul & Pacific Railroad and of the St. Paul & Chicago Railroad.
+The following year, he became president of the Minnesota & Pacific Railroad Co., a position he held until 1863, when he became president of both the St. Paul & Pacific Railroad and the St. Paul & Chicago Railroad.
 He served as SP&P president until 1872 and as SP&C president until 1877.
 In 1879, he became a trustee of the SP&P.

-Rice was a director in a syndicate of investors in the young Superior, Wisconsin and held leadership roles for many years.
+Rice was a director in a syndicate of investors in the young town of Superior, Wisconsin, and held leadership roles for many years.
 He also speculatively bought lands for himself and for his businesses.
 The area north of St. Paul that included White Bear and French Canadian communities interested him.

 Rice served in the Minnesota State Senate (1864–66) and (1874–76), and was a member of the Minnesota House of Representatives in 1867, 1872, 1877, and 1878.
 He was elected mayor of St. Paul and served from 1881 to 1883, was again elected mayor in 1885, and served until February 1887 when he resigned to take an office in the 50th United States Congress (March 4, 1887, to March 3, 1889).

-In 1879, he was the Democratic nominee for Governor of Minnesota.
+In 1877, he ran for Governor, however was defeated by William L. Banning in the primary, despite being an early favorite.
+In 1879, he successfully won the primary and became the Democratic nominee for Governor of Minnesota.
 Incumbent Governor John Pillsbury defeated him and was elected to a third term.

 After being defeated in 1888, Rice retired from public and political activities.
 He died in White Bear Lake, Minnesota, on July 11, 1889.
 His body is interred in Oakland Cemetery in Saint Paul.